behroozUAC/Blum-auto-clicker/README.md

 If you love Blum Clicker, help us grow!
 Please star this repository on GitHub to show your support. ⭐ Your feedback and appreciation are what keep us going!

+## 🤝 Contribute to Blum Clicker

+We welcome contributions from the community.
+Here’s how you can help:

+    Fork the repository.
+    Create a new branch for your feature or bug fix.
+    Submit a pull request with your changes.

+## Together, we can make Blum Clicker even better! 💪

+## 📄 License

+This project is licensed under the MIT License, so feel free to modify and use it as you see fit. 🎉